SeanMcCrary/EfficientEstimationDSGE/README.md

 ---

 ### [DMP](DMP)
-MATLAB code for estimating the **Diamond-Mortensen-Pissarises (DMP)** model.
+MATLAB code for estimating the **Diamond-Mortensen-Pissarides (DMP)** model.

-- Data simulated from the global solution is used as the data-generating process
+- Uses data simulated from the global solution as the data-generating process
-- Benchmarks computational times of existing filters
+- Benchmarks the computational performance of existing filters
-- Estimation uses a Random-Walk Metropolis-Hastings algorithm

 ---

 ### [TextbookNewKeynesian](TextbookNewKeynesian)
 MATLAB code for estimating the **standard three-equation New Keynesian model**.

-- Implements textbook specification
+- Solves the textbook three-equation New Keynesian model
-- Full-information Bayesian estimation
+- Full-information Bayesian estimation using data from 1966:Q1 to 2007:Q4

 ---